 If you’re a Georgetown student interested in learning more about global health and exploring careers in the field, check out the programs and opportunities below.
 Follow GHI on X (formerly Twitter) to get the latest information about employment and internship opportunities.

 Undergraduate Study Abroad Programs

 The Office of Global Education can work with you to identify opportunities to pursue global health while studying abroad.

-Georgetown’s Center for Social Justice, Research and Teaching (CSJ) is home to several staff-run programs and student organizations committed to advancing social justice in diverse fields including in global health.
-We particularly recommend exploring CSJ’s Alternative Breaks Program, such as JUHAN Oaxaca.
+Georgetown’s Center for Social Justice Research, Teaching & Service (CSJ) is home to several staff-run programs and student organizations committed to advancing social justice in diverse fields including in global health.
+We particularly recommend exploring CSJ’s Alternative Breaks Program.

 GU Students for Health and Medical Equity can help you better understand health care delivery by providing the opportunity to serve D.C. communities that lack adequate access to healthcare, experience that can translate to a future career overseas.

 - The Georgetown Global Health Institute Student Fellows programis an opportunity for talented undergraduate and graduate students to work with faculty on research projects, to participate in global health-related events, and to network with one another and scholars in the global health field.

 - The Maeve McKean Global Health Award provides an undergraduate student with the opportunity to spend their junior year on campus working to advance a faculty member’s research and then be awarded $6,500 to conduct their own research anywhere in the world the summer before their senior year.